FISTIMUFF | BLINDSIDE SCREEN SERIES 2019

 CONTENT WARNING | This work contains sexual references/imagery.

-These ideas are channelled through the character ‘Fisti’, a bright pink superhuman who sleeps in a t-shirt, wears frilly socks and speaks in drum rolls and English.
+These ideas are channelled through the persona ‘Fisti’, a bright pink superhuman who sleeps in a t-shirt, wears frilly socks and speaks in drum rolls and English.
 Filmed within a 12-hour period, Fistimuff is a condensation of time and a particular personal message: that to be human is to be complicated and mutable.

 Stylistically, the work is reminiscent of a music video, and is accompanied by a genre-blending soundscape featuring spoken words about embodiment as a shifting experience.
 Concerned with creating an immersive sensory environment, the work turns everyday landscapes into scenes of agency.